 - Introduce new recipes when you have extra time

 - Think about having a themed night, like Meatless Monday for example.

 - Plan meals that can be refrigerated and heated up or eaten cold the next day such as pasta bake, soup, shepherd’s pie, curry, lasagne or beef stew.

 - Use leftover vegetables in an omelette, soup or salad, or add leftover meat to a curry or stir-fry.

 - Remember leftovers stored in the fridge must be used within three days.

 - Cook extra and refrigerate or freeze the leftovers.
 Pies, curries, stews and casseroles all freeze well.

 - If you are using the oven, think about what else you can cook at the same time.
 If you are doing a casserole, you could cook some chicken breasts to go in sandwiches.

 6. Make your ingredients work

-- Introduce variety by picking 2-3 main vegetables and adding them to a meat, pasta or fish dish.
+- Pick 2-3 main vegetables and add them to a meat, pasta or fish dish.
 For example, peppers, broccoli and sweetcorn can be added to a beef stir-fry but can also be used to make a vegetable pasta bake or served with meat or fish.